Welsh Rugby Players Association: Executive committee

 Barry Cawte became the Chief Executive of the Welsh Rugby Players Association in September 2019, coming across from the UK's largest leisure operator, GLL (Greenwich Leisure Limited).
 Cawte is also the independent chairman of Tennis Wales.
 Barry Cawte succeeds former Wales international back-row forward and Cardiff Blues captain, Andries Pretorius, who led the organisation for two years.

 The current Head of Business of the WRPA is Philippa Hearnden.
 Philippa has been with the Welsh Rugby Players Association since June 2015.

 James King, Ospreys and Wales backrow replaced Ken Owens as Chairman of the WRPA after 5 years in term.
 King announced he was stepping down from the role due to injury in February 2021.

 As of February 2023, winger Ashton Hewitt is executive chairman of the WRPA.

-Objectives

-The purpose and objectives of the WRPA are: